 My most notable coursework at the School of Information has encouraged me to think about my work as an archivist in a historicized way.
 For Dr. Ciaran Trace’s Archival Enterprise II course, I studied how archives have been used and discussed by postmodern scholars in a number of disciplines.
 This helped me understand archives as more than physical repositories built to serve historians alone.
 For Dr. Patricia Galloway’s Appraisal and Selection of Records course, I undertook a comprehensive reading of the works of Canadian archivist Terry Cook, who late in life reflected on the need for archivists to take an active role in the entire lifecycle of records in the electronic age.
 This encouraged me to think about how archivists’ relationship with records must change and adapt according to the circumstances in which those records are created.
 You can find evidence of these areas of interest in all of my projects.

-When I’m not archiving, I’m cooking, watching ’80s B movies, playing soccer, reading, and playing video games.
+When I’m not archiving, I’m cooking, watching ’80s B movies, playing soccer, woodworking, and playing video games.